Do you know what this is?

 This one’s remarkable.
 It’s like Red Bull created its own, mini version of the Super Bowl.

-On October 14, 2012, Felix Baumgartner, Austrian skydiver, jumped out of a hot air balloon in the stratosphere.
-He basically jumped down from space.
+On October 14, 2012, Felix Baumgartner, the Austrian skydiver, jumped out of a hot air balloon floating in the stratosphere.
+He basically jumped towards the Earth from space.

 Never has anyone done this before.